The Children of Wrath.

 I have been exercised a great deal lately about anger.
 It is not just other people’s anger…..although there seems to be so much of that….but it is my anger.

 How easily I can begin to be angry!
-Silly things, which are trivial, should never make me angry.
+Silly things, which are trivial, should never make me frustrated or angry.

 Praying about this, I was struck by this verse….and how much it says!

 “We all had our conversation (our walk) in times past….and were by nature the children of wrath..”

 Anger is a natural part of our being….it came with the nature of sin from our first parents: Adam and Eve, and their disobedience.

 (Cain, the first born son of Adam and Eve, became angry….refusing God’s warning about this sin (Genesis 4:5-7)……he became the first murderer.)

 Proverbs 29:22 “An angry man stirreth up strife, and a furious man aboundeth in transgression.”

 But, as Christians,…..far from excusing us,….this merely shows us the extent of the lust of the flesh….for anger has to do with “me”, or “mine”….and how things affect me.